la-haute-societe/craft-elasticsearch/README.md

 ### Installation

-Install with Composer from your project directory
+- Install with Composer from your project directory
 ```
 composer require la-hautes-societe/craft-elasticsearch
 ```

-## Configuration

-In the Control Panel, go to Settings → Plugins and click the “Install” button for Elasticsearch.
+- In the Control Panel, go to Settings → Plugins and click the “Install” button for Elasticsearch.

+## Elasticsearch plugin Overview

+Elasticsearch plugin will automatically index each entries on your site(s).

+It will figure out the best Elasticsearch mapping for you based on your site(s) language.

+## Configuring Elasticsearch plugin

+Go to the plugin settings and adjust the host name and port for your Elasticsearch instance.

+If your instance is protected with X-Pack Security, you can provide your username and passwords as well.

-In the `config` folder, you can override the following plugin configurations by adding a `elacticsearch.php` file as follow:
+Optionally, in the `config` folder, you can override the following plugin configurations by adding a `elacticsearch.php` file as follow:
 ```php
 <?php
 return [